SnipeXandrej/zephyrus-g15-tweaks/README.md

 After we are done setting the parameters we need to regenerate the grub config by typing `sudo grub-mkconfig -o /boot/grub/grub.cfg` into the terminal.
 Then reboot for the changes to apply.

 # NVIDIA GPU D3 power state on Arch Linux
-**All of this was tested on KDE Plasma using the Wayland session and SDDM as the Login manager.**
+**All of this was tested on KDE Plasma using the Wayland session and SDDM as the Login Manager.**

 Of course many people probably use the [supergfxctl](https://gitlab.com/asus-linux/supergfxctl) tool to manage their NVIDIA GPU whether you want to disable it or enable it.
 But it has one big disadvantage, you always have to logout from your current session to actually change to the desired mode.
 The thing is that it is possible to use the D3 power state (like in Windows) but it is kinda broken on Linux without some manual tweaking.